dynverse/dyneval/README.md

   - FEATURE: Allow expression\_source to be specified for feature importance metrics.

-  - BUG FIX: Fix category and type of lm\_nmse.
+  - BUG FIX: Fix category and type of lm\_nmse in metrics.tsv.

   - MINOR CHANGE: update dyneval for dynfeature 0.2.0.